debugging17/airbnb-clone-project/README.md

 - Remove blockers to keep the team productive.
 - Organize sprint planning, reviews, and retrospectives.

+## 🧩 UI Component Patterns

+To ensure reusability, consistency, and maintainability across the application, we will build a set of core UI components.

+### **Planned Components**

+#### **Navbar**
+- Contains the site logo, search bar, and user navigation.
+- Includes a responsive menu for mobile devices.
+- Provides quick access to login, signup, and account settings.

+#### **Property Card**
+- Displays property image, price, location, and rating.
+- Includes a “favorite” button for saving properties.
+- Designed to be responsive in grid and list views.

+#### **Footer**
+- Contains site navigation links, company information, and social media icons.
+- Displays copyright.
+- Maintains a consistent design across all pages.

+---

+Each component will be:
+- **Reusable**: Built to work across multiple pages with minimal changes.
+- **Responsive**: Optimized for desktop, tablet, and mobile.
+- **Accessible**: Compliant with WCAG guidelines.

 © 2025 AirBnB Clone Project Team